DiffMesh: A Motion-aware Diffusion Framework for Human Mesh Recovery from Videos: Introduction

-Recently, the computer vision community has shown considerable interest in Diffusion Models (DM).
-By learning to reverse the diffusion process in which noise has been added in finite successive steps, DM can generate samples that match a specified data distribution corresponding to the provided dataset.
-As a generative-based method, DM is capable of handling many-to-many expressions of the tasks such as motion synthesis and generation \cite{MDM,flame}.
-The quality and diversity have been improved significantly by bridging the large gap between uncertain and determinate distribution during the denoising process as shown in Fig \ref{fig:dm_tid} (a).
-Additionally, the diffusion process in DM involves adding noise progressively through multiple steps, which is analogous to how human motion is involved over time in the video sequence.
-This inspires us to consider DM as a promising solution for constructing a many-to-many HMR network that enhances motion smoothness and temporal consistency. \textit{However, applying DM naively to achieve this goal is not feasible due to several issues.} First, motion patterns in video sequences are more intricate than the pure Gaussian noise added in DM.
-Second, DM typically demands a significant number of steps (usually larger than 200) between two states to achieve high-quality sampling, leading to prolonged inference times.
-To our best knowledge, there is no DM-based method for video-based HMR has been proposed so far.
+Human Mesh Recovery (HMR) aims to recover detailed human body information, encompassing both pose and shape, with applications spanning gaming, human-computer interaction, and virtual reality \cite{hmrsurvey}.
+While image-based HMR methods have achieved remarkable results, they often fall short in dynamic scenarios, wherein the neglect of human motion results in temporal inconsistencies and non-smooth 3D motion predictions.
+In contrast, video-based approaches offer a solution to mitigate these issues by leveraging temporal cues from input sequences, thereby meeting the practical demands of real-world applications.
+This makes video-based methods a compelling choice for enhancing the temporal coherence and consistency of 3D motion predictions.

-To address the aforementioned challenges, we present a novel Diffusion-Driven Transformer-based framework (DDT) for video-based HMR using a many-to-many approach.
-Unlike conventional DMs that require adding Gaussian noises in successive steps during the diffusion process, DDT is designed to decode the specific motion patterns from the input sequence.
-The motion smoothness and temporal consistency of the output mesh sequence are enhanced by the successive decoding steps over frames.
-Moreover, as depicted in Fig. \ref{fig:dm_tid} (b), the decoder in DDT aims to return the previous frame by one step, which is significantly more efficient than DMs that require more than 100 steps.
-This advantage makes DDT more viable for deployment in real-world applications where time efficiency is crucial.
+Recently, diffusion models have garnered substantial interest within the computer vision community.
+By learning to reverse the diffusion process in which noise has been added in successive steps, diffusion models can generate samples that match a specified data distribution corresponding to the provided dataset.
+As generative-based methods, diffusion models excel in tasks such as motion synthesis and generation \cite{MDM,flame,li2023ego}.
+The quality and diversity of generated outputs have witnessed significant improvements by bridging the gap between uncertain and determinate distributions.
+This inspires us to consider the diffusion model as a promising solution for recovering high-quality human mesh from input data fraught with depth ambiguity.